Topology optimization of contact-aided compliant mechanisms for tracing multi-kink paths: Results and discussions

 Next, we present the comparison between the desired and actual paths.
 Fourier coefficients in terms of $R_k = \sqrt{A_k^2+ B_k^2}$, where $R_k|_{(k = 1,2,\cdots, n)}$ are curve invariants~\cite{zahn1972fourier}.
 We evaluate the overall relative change in shape $\zeta_{s}$ as

-where $R_k^d$ and $R_k^a$ are invariants corresponding to the desired and actual curves, respectively.
+where $R_k^\text{d}$ and $R_k^\text{a}$ are invariants corresponding to the desired and actual curves, respectively.
 Here, we find $\zeta_s=2.398\%$ between these curves (Fig.~\ref{fig:Results}).
-Likewise, we also determine the relative change in lengths using $\zeta_l = \frac{|L^d - L^a|}{L^d} = 7.26\%$~(Fig.~\ref{fig:Results}).
-We note that the obtained $\zeta_s$ and $\zeta_l$ are relatively more; this gives us an avenue for future work where we present a more robust method such the CCMs can trace the desired path as closely as possible.
+Likewise, we also determine the relative change in lengths using $\zeta_\text{l} = \frac{|L^\text{d }- L^\text{a}|}{L^d} = 7.26\%$~(Fig.~\ref{fig:Results}).
+We note that the obtained $\zeta_s$ and $\zeta_l$ are relatively large.
+This gives us an avenue for future work to develop where we present a more robust method such the CCMs can trace the desired path more closely.